overdrivenpotato/rust-psp/README.md

 [profile.dev]
 opt-level="z"
 ```
-or simply building with `--release`.
+or simply building with `--release`, like the examples.

 ## `error[E0460]: found possibly newer version of crate ...`